KolbySnider/sqlrecover/README.md

-`tests/make_corpus.py` builds a database with a *known* set of deleted rows (using `secure_delete=OFF`, Android's default, so freed bytes survive) and an uncheckpointed WAL. `tests/smoke_test.sh` runs the tool against it and asserts that genuinely-deleted rows are recovered with zero false positives:
+`tests/make_corpus.py` builds a database with a *known* set of deleted rows (using `secure_delete=OFF`, Android's default, so freed bytes survive) and an uncheckpointed WAL. `tests/smoke_test.sh` runs the tool against it and checks that genuinely-deleted rows are recovered with zero false positives:

 ```sh